Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - Controller navigation is still far from perfect inside the option menu.
 Sometimes you can't navigate all the way down or up, and occasionally the focus exits the settings panel and goes to the top settings tab list.

 ## To do
-  - Make more settings use command lines instead of Post Process Volume.
+  - Make more settings use command lines instead of Post Process Volume
-  - Add other settings like audio device, audio mode, color blind mode, etc.
+  - Add other settings like audio device, audio mode, color blind mode, etc
   - Add Enhanced Input system (for scrolling in the menu with left thumbstick on a controller & more)
+  - Add a photo mode and gallery with path tracing support if possible
   - Fix all bugs.

 ### To maybe do in C++